Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 I think there were something like 40 in excess of 40 of them.

-And obviously everybody knew that the Israelis were never going to permit these ships to land in Gaza, even though Gaza doesn't belong to them.
+And obviously, everybody knew that the Israelis were never going to permit these ships to land in Gaza, even though Gaza doesn't belong to them.

-But they believe they have a legal naval blockade, which entitles them to intercept ships even in that international water.
+But they believe they have a legal naval blockade, which entitles them to intercept ships even in international water.

 But the idea is to say, look, all we're trying to do is deliver food and medicine to the people of Gaza.